guruprasadmarathe/GuruprasadMarathe/ServiceNow/submit_catalog_items.md

-# Submit Catalog Items API
+# One Step: Submit Catalog Items API (Single API Call)

 ## Overview

 This ServiceNow Scripted REST API enables a single API call to submit one or multiple catalog items on behalf of a user, streamlining the standard multi-step process.

-Charlie (a conversational bot) currently cannot orchestrate multiple sequential API calls required by ServiceNow (resolve user sys_id, add item to cart, submit order).
+Bots (a conversational bot) currently cannot orchestrate multiple sequential API calls required by ServiceNow (resolve user sys_id, add item to cart, submit order).
 This API handles all these steps internally to provide a seamless conversational experience.

 ---

 ## Why Use This API?

 - Simplifies multiple API calls into one.
-- Enables Charlie to submit catalog item requests directly.
+- Enables BOTs to submit catalog item requests directly.
 - Supports multiple catalog items with varying variables.
 - Handles dynamic catalog items without breaking.
 - Improves end-user experience by removing manual steps.